Peyton411/Barbell-Kinematic-Analyzer/README.md

 ## CAD Modeling the Battery Case and Electronics box (Opted to use commercial barbell clips and attach the separate components)

-Designed a model to keep the  Ekrist 25800mAh battery pack ($3"L \times 4.7"W \times 1"Th) in place and safe during lifts through Fusion360.
+Designed a model to keep the  Ekrist 25800mAh battery pack (3"L x 4.7"W x 1"Th) in place and safe during lifts through Fusion360.

 The design changed across three revisions to abide by physical constraints:
 1. **Revision 1 (A box):** A basic rectangular shell with 0.1 inches of clearance in all directions, opening for charging and powering, tailored to the dimensions of the battery, and space given to make sure battery doesn't overheat.